Applications of Biological Monitoring in Occupational Health

 - Effect biomarkers and their use in occupational health, AOP concept

-- Importance of toxicokinetics and role of toxicokinetic modelling
+- Importance of toxicokinetics and role of toxicokinetic modeling

 - Setting of biomonitoring guidance values